fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 ## Should Developers Be Involved in Sales or Business Discussions?
 ## What Are the Best Practices for Onboarding New Developers?
 ## What Are the Challenges of Onboarding Developers to Complex Projects?
+## What Are the Challenges of Integrating New Developers into Existing Teams?
+## How to Build an Onboarding Process That Accelerates Productivity?
+## How to Handle Knowledge Gaps When Onboarding New Developers?
+## What Are the Risks of Rushing the Onboarding Process for New Developers?
+## How to Build Effective Onboarding Programs for Junior Developers?
+## How to Optimize Codebases for Easier Onboarding of New Developers?
+## What Are the Challenges of Onboarding Developers in Complex Projects?